nspcc-dev/neofs-rest-gw/docs/migration-new-upload.md

 key-value map.
 Thanks to the JSON format of this header, we no longer face issues with the case-insensitivity of the gateway and the case-sensitivity of NeoFS.
 All attributes are passed directly to NeoFS.
-Additionally, `X-Neofs-EXPIRATION*` headers are available to set object expiration.
+Additionally, `X-Neofs-Expiration-*` headers are available to set object expiration.
 Learn more in the Swagger documentation (`/v1/docs`).

 Notice that while the `/upload` API required you to create a multipart/form-data